choyt/react-accessible-components/README.md

 * If the items in a toolbar are arranged vertically:
   * Down Arrow performs as Right Arrow is described above.
   * Up Arrow performs as Left Arrow is described above.
 * Typically, disabled elements are not focusable when navigating with a keyboard.
 However, in circumstances where discoverability of a function is crucial, it may be helpful if disabled controls are focusable so screen reader users are more likely to be aware of their presence.
-For additional guidance, see 4.7 Focusability of disabled controls.
 * In applications where quick access to a toolbar is important, such as accessing an editor's toolbar from its text area, a documented shortcut key for moving focus from the relevant context to its corresponding toolbar is recommended.

 ## WAI-ARIA Roles, States, And Properties